 Cat: The cat command is used to concatenate and display the content of files.
 Syntax: cat filename

-Less: The less command is used to view the content of files one screen at a time.
+`Less: The less command is used to view the content of files one screen at a time.
 Syntax: less filename

 More: The more command is similar to less, but with fewer features.
 Syntax: more filename